Simon Rogan

 Sample Lunch Menu

-Available midweek only, this lunch menu offers an introduction to L'Enclume, led by the seasons.
+This lunch menu offers an introduction to L'Enclume, led by the seasons.

 Toasted seed, salted mullet and fermented gooseberry tart,